 Executive Director Karen Puterbaugh

-To promote independence and quality of life for Greene County senior citizens and caregivers by facilitating and supporting the implementation and continual improvement of a comprehensive and coordinated system of contact, care and support.
+Our mission is to promote independence and quality of life for Greene County senior citizens and caregivers through a comprehensive and coordinated system of contact, care, and support.

-Promote the availability of care options for senior adults and their caregivers.
+Promote care options for senior adults and their caregivers.

-Develop and implement a comprehensive information, education and support program for caregivers.
+Offer information, education, and support programs for caregivers.

 Publicize senior adult education and wellness programs offered by area senior centers and the Council.

 Use federal, state, local and charitable funds wisely.